AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-customizingviewer/r-html5-aem-int-video-customize-intswatches.md

 ## Example {#section-eb141eb6c1154183baa69796edb90536}

-To set up labels to use left-aligned, white, 12 pixels, in Helvetica font, and a bottom border:
+To set up labels to use left-aligned, white, 12 pixels, in Helvetica® font, and a bottom border:

 ```
 .s7interactivevideoviewer .s7interactiveswatches .s7swatches .s7label {